Ensaladilla Rusa, the Spanish Russian Salad

 5. Use chopped boiled egg and red peppers to decorate the mix.

-Check out below video with the recipe step by step.
+Check out the below video with the recipe step by step.

 Related posts